The Twitch Graveyard

 • ☠️ TwitchPresents: 2015 - 2018

-TwitchPresents was an owned channel most known for airing marathons of popular shows.
+TwitchPresents was a Twitch-owned channel best known for airing marathons of popular shows.
 Marathons included Pokemon (2018), Inspector Gadget (2018), Power Rangers (2017), Yugioh (2017), RWBY (2017), and Bob Ross (2015).
-The channel has since then been turned into a Shopping Network type stream a couple of times a year called Pog Picks.
+Since then, the channel is now a Shopping Network-type stream a couple of times a year called Pog Picks.

 2016 Deaths